-A very important detail: the Switch 2 uses MicroSD Express Cards, not regular MicroSD Memory cards.
-These new Express cards are significantly faster than the older ones.
-When buying, look for the EX written on the card.
+A very important detail: The Switch 2 requires MicroSD Express Cards to take full advantage of its hardware.
+These new cards are significantly faster than older UHS-I cards.
+When buying, look for the “EX” logo on the card.

 Recommended Memory Cards for Nintendo Switch 2